-We are also developing additional product candidates, RP2 and RP3, that have been further engineered to enhance anti-tumor immune responses and are intended to address additional tumor types.
-In addition to the expression of GALV-GP R(-) and human GM-CSF, RP2 has been engineered to express an antibody-like molecule intended to block the activity of CTLA-4, a protein that inhibits the full activation of an immune response, including to tumors.
-RP3, which does not include the expression of GM-CSF, has been engineered with the intent to further stimulate an anti-tumor immune response through activation of the immune co-stimulatory pathways through expression of the ligands for CD40L and 4-1BBL, in addition to anti-CTLA-4 and GALV-GP R(-).
+We are also developing additional product candidates, RP2 and RP3, that have been further engineered to enhance anti-tumor immune responses and are intended to address additional tumor types, including traditionally less immune responsive tumor types.
+In addition to the expression of GALV-GP R(-) and human GM-CSF as in RP1, RP2 has been engineered to express an antibody-like molecule intended to block the activity of CTLA-4, a protein that inhibits the full activation of an immune response, including to tumors.
+RP3, which does not include the expression of GM-CSF, has been engineered with the intent to further stimulate an anti-tumor immune response through activation of immune co-stimulatory pathways through expression of the ligands for CD40 and 4-1BBL, in addition to anti-CTLA-4 and GALV-GP R(-).

-We initiated a Phase 1 clinical trial of RP2 alone and in combination with nivolumab in October 2019.
+We initiated a Phase 1 clinical trial of RP2 alone and in combination with nivolumab in the second half of 2019.
 This clinical trial is also being conducted as part of our collaboration with BMS, under which BMS has granted us a non-exclusive, royalty-free license to, and will supply at no cost, nivolumab, for use in combination with RP2.
-We and BMS recently agreed to increase the number of patients in the combination part of the clinical trial from 12 to 30 patients.
-In October 2020, we presented positive data from the single agent RP2 portion of the clinical trial that showed deep and durable responses, including demonstration of uninjected tumor response in patients with difficult to treat advanced cancers.
+In November 2020, we and BMS agreed to increase the number of patients in the combination part of the clinical trial from 12 to 30 patients.
+In October 2020, we presented positive data from the single agent RP2 portion of the clinical trial that showed deep and durable responses, including demonstration of tumor response in uninjected lesions and in patients with difficult to treat advanced cancers.
 This data supports the hypothesis that anti-CTLA-4 delivered intra-tumorally through oncolytic virus replication, with accompanying antigen release and presentation, can provide potent anti-tumor effects.
-Following the monotherapy phase of this clinical trial with RP2, enrollment of patients treated with RP2 used in combination with nivolumab is currently underway and we expect to present initial combination data in mid-2021.
+In June 2021 we presented a data update from both the RP2 single agent and combination portions of this clinical trial that showed compelling activity in patients with immune insensitive tumors and with anti-PD-1 failed disease.
+We have fully enrolled the initial 30 patient cohort evaluating RP2 in combination with nivolumab in difficult to treat cancers and we expect to provide updated data from this program in the second half of 2021.
+We also intend to expand this clinical trial to provide further signal confirmation for the treatment of patients with liver metastases from various tumor types.
+A protocol amendment to facilitate this expansion is expected to be made in the third quarter of 2021.

 We have obtained clearance from the Medicines and Healthcare Products Regulatory Agency in the United Kingdom to begin clinical development with RP3 and in December 2020 we initiated dosing in this clinical trial.
 This Phase 1 clinical trial is designed to evaluate RP3 alone and combined with anti-PD-1 therapy in advanced solid tumor patients.
-Initial data from this clinical trial is expected to be presented in the second half of 2021.
+Initial data from the RP3 single agent cohort is expected to be presented in the first quarter of 2022.
+In addition to this cohort, we expect to begin enrolling a cohort evaluating RP3 in combination with anti-PD-1 therapy in solid tumor patients by the end of 2021, with a focus on patients with lung, breast and gastrointestinal cancers including colorectal cancer.